varnish/Varnish-Book/varnish_book.rst

         number of threads you can run and the size of your cache.
 This is a trade-off to gain a simpler design and reduce the amount of work Varnish needs to do.
 The 3GB limit depends on the operating system (OS) kernel.
-The theoretical maximum is 4GB, but your OS will reserve some of that for the kernel.
+The theoretical maximum is 4GB, but your OS reserves some of that for the kernel.
 This is called the user/kernel  memory split.

 	.. work with the kernel

 	Varnish does not keep track of whether your cache is on disk or in memory.
-Instead, Varnish will request a large chunk of memory and leave it to the operating system to figure out where that memory really is.
+Instead, Varnish requests a large chunk of memory and leave it to the operating system to figure out where that memory really is.
 The operating system can generally do a better job than a user-space program.